What is a Managed Service Provider (MSP)?

 • Systems and infrastructure maintenance

-• Software and hardware set up and maintenance
+• Software and hardware setup and maintenance

-• Data storage, backup and recovery
+• Data storage, backup, and recovery

 • Cloud service solutions and applications